 Pro Tip: To make it healthier, shop for whole-grain pasta.
 First of all, it contains more indigestible fiber and, thus, is lower in calories compared to regular pasta.
 And, secondly, whole-grain pasta is made of unmilled grains, so it retains more nutrients and is generally healthier.

 Dress fish fillet before cooking with salt, pepper, and seasonings you like.
 Put a bit of lemon juice on your fillet to get a better smell and taste.
 Let the fish marinate for 5-10 minutes.
 Then, put it on a microwave-safe dish and cook starting at 50% power and increasing it a bit after every minute until the fish is tender.

 Chop vegetables.
 Put them in a microwaveable bowl, and add a bit of water.
 Cook in the microwave until done.
 The time you’ll need can vary depending on the type of veggies and your microwave.
 We recommend checking after two minutes and keep going for 30-60 seconds if not ready.

 Serve the fish with veggies.

 The Bottom Line

-It’s not a secret that in order to function properly our bodies and brains need to get lots of nutrients throughout the day.
+It’s not a secret that in order to function properly our bodies and brains need to get lots of nutrients throughout the day – it’s not the only helpful tool out there besides a college paper writer.
 Not only a well-thought-through meal plan will supply you with the energy for the entire day but also it will have a direct impact on your performance, which is especially important when you are in college.